StarrPhysics/Arduino-Oscilloscope/README.md

 4. [matplotlib v3.8.0](https://matplotlib.org)

 ## How to Use
-Here is a bare-minimum example of of how the`ArduinoOscilloscope.cpp` program should be incorperated into your ino file:
+Here is a bare-minimum example of of how the`ArduinoOscilloscope.cpp` program should be incorporated into your ino file:
 ```ino
 #include "./ArduinoOscilloscope.h"